oricardoribeiro/hexdecoct/README.md

 # hexdecoct
 Simple binary to convert decimal numbers into Hex, Oct and binary ones.

-After downloading it and extract it run make command.
+After downloading and extract it run the make and make clean command as listed below:

 $ make